Speakers

 Biography

-Professor Oh is a former diplomat of the Republic of Korea, having served as Ambassador and Permanent Representative of Korea to the United Nations from 2013 to 2016.
-During this time, he served as President of the Economic and Social Council (ECOSOC) and as President of the Conference of States Parties to the Convention on the Rights of Persons with Disabilities (CRPD).
-He has also served as Ambassador of the Republic of Korea in Singapore (2010-2013) and Deputy Minister for Multilateral and Global Affairs in Seoul (2008-2010).
+Joon Oh is Chair of Save the Children Korea and President of the Korea Council of Children’s Organizations.
+He also teaches as an Eminent Scholar Professor of United Nations Studies at Kyung Hee University, South Korea, and at the KDI School of Public Policy and Management, South Korea, as a visiting professor.
+Professor Oh was previously Ambassador and Permanent Representative of the Republic of Korea to the United Nations in New York from 2013 to 2016.
+During this time, he also served in leadership roles within two of the six principal organs of the United Nations; as the 71st President of the Economic and Social Council (ECOSOC) and as President of the Conference of States Parties to the Convention on the Rights of Persons with Disabilities (CRPD), in 2015 and 2016 respectively.
+Before that, he was Korean Ambassador to Singapore from 2010 to 2013 and Deputy Minister for Multilateral and Global Affairs in the Ministry of Foreign Affairs and Trade in Seoul from 2008 to 2010.

 James F. Larson